pokt-network/pocket/docs/specs/p2p.md

 Quoting from our research document, this list represents the requirements that the peer-to-peer layer of Pocket 1.0 should satisfy:

- The network has to be able to scale to 100K-1M nodes The peers should be able to communicate with each other and find each other in a deterministic and low-latency way We should be able to reason about the network performance and capacity theoretically (There is no way you are going to simulate a load of 1 billion peers)
+- The network has to be able to scale to 100K-1M nodes
+- The peers should be able to communicate with each other and find each other in a deterministic and low-latency way
+- We should be able to reason about the network performance and capacity theoretically (_There is no way you are going to simulate a load of 1 billion peers_)
-The network should perform flawlessly regardless of the amount of data or type of communication that is taking place.
-By this we specifically mean that the peer-to-peer should act as substrate and allow the application layer to do whatever it needs in order to guarantee that Pocket is not restricted by the p2p layer.
+- The network should perform flawlessly regardless of the amount of data or type of communication that is taking place. (_By this we specifically mean that the peer-to-peer should act as substrate and allow the application layer to do whatever it needs in order to guarantee that Pocket is not restricted by the p2p layer._)

-The network should be fault tolerant and self-healing (Self-explanatory) The network should be able to prioritize particular peers for some specific roles The substrate should allow for higher-order structures to be established on top of it, such that a specific set of peers is organized by role or rank or priority.
+- The network should be fault tolerant and self-healing (Self-explanatory)
+- The network should be able to prioritize particular peers for some specific roles
+- The substrate should allow for higher-order structures to be established on top of it, such that a specific set of peers is organized by role or rank or priority.
-The network should support segmented communication This is an outcome of the previous requirement where a set of peers might be interested in communicating only among themselves.
+- The network should support segmented communication. (_This is an outcome of the previous requirement where a set of peers might be interested in communicating only among themselves._)

 ## II.
 Specification